Droslj/Germline-and-somatic-variants/README.md

-# Analysis of Germline and somatic variants<br>
+# Analysis of Germline and somatic variants of MTMCT<br>
 <br>

 **Keywords**<br>
 Somatic variant calling, PDX xenograft, Malignant Transformation of Mature Cystic Teratoma (MTMCT), PARP inhibitors (PARPi)<br>
 <br>

 **Objective**<br>
-MTMCT that undergoes malignant transformation (most commonly to squamous cell carcinoma), may be sensitive to PARP inhibitors, which works by exploiting synthetic lethality in tumors that cannot repair double-strand DNA breaks via the homologous recombination (HR) pathway.<br>
+MTMCT that undergoes malignant transformation (most commonly to squamous cell carcinoma), may be sensitive to PARP inhibitors, which work by exploiting lethality in tumor cells that cannot repair double-strand DNA breaks via the homologous recombination (HR) pathway.<br>
 The purpose of this study was to detect any somatic mutations in tumor cells that could enable the tumor cells to survive treatment with PARP inhibitors or Cisplatin. <br>

 # Introduction
 Analysis of Somatic mutations of a highly malignant tumor.
 Data taken from [1]<br>
 <br>
-This study is about Malignant Transformation of Mature Cystic Teratoma (MTMCT) using a Patient-Derived Xenograft (PDX) mouse model treated with PARP inhibitors (PARPi), followed by Whole Exome Sequencing (WES).<br>
+This Case study is about Malignant Transformation of Mature Cystic Teratoma (MTMCT) using a Patient-Derived Xenograft (PDX) mouse model treated with PARP inhibitors (PARPi), followed by Whole Exome Sequencing (WES).<br>
 <br>
 Mature cystic teratomas (termed dermoid cysts) originate from partogenous activation of a single germ cell that has undergone faulty oogenesis. <br>
 These benign tumors inherently possess massive, genome-wide blocks of homozygosities — meaning that they exhibit high baseline LOH without necessarily being deficient in DNA repair.<br>